arnhemcr/financial/README.md

 This package represents a financial transaction as an instance of type Transaction.
 A transaction is the transfer of an amount of currency from one account to another.
-The transfer takes place on a date and described by a memo.
+The transfer takes place on a date and is described by a memo.
 A statement and its transactions belong to an account, which is known as this account.

 This package offers: